marcoverpas/Six_lectures_on_sfc_models/README.md

 As the figure above shows, the answer depends on the way we define the consumpion function (and other behavioural equations).
 The code for replicating the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_from_scratch.R).

 The expectations-augmented version of Model PC, named PCEX1, is available [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PCEX1_model.R).
+Differences between the two models can be identified by using this [comparison](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/Comparison.R) file.

 ### 2_2_Model_BMW